 "The primitive stage of discrimination … is the vague grasp of reality, dissecting it into a three-fold scheme, namely, 'The Whole,' 'That Other,' and 'This-My-Self.'"—Alfred North Whitehead, Modes of Thought (New York: Simon & Schuster, 1968 ), p.
 110.

 A friend of mine read an online pamphlet on process theology by Marjorie Suchocki (here).
 As an atheist of the sort who demands empirical evidence for everything, all he could see in her account was a bunch of groundless assertions about God.
-In Suchocki’s defense, that was often because he did not notice the hypothetical context of many of her assertions.
+In Suchocki’s defense, that was often because he did not notice the hypothetical, “iffy” context of many of her assertions.
+(Example: “To exist is to be affected by others, and to have an effect on others ...
+Does God exist?
+If you answer yes, then God is affected by others, and has effects on others.
+Which others?
+All others!”
+I emphasized the iffy part.)
 Her argument was basically that, if a process view of the world is true, then God, if there was a God, would have to be conceived in this way … She didn’t really try to address how we could determine if the process view is true or if God (or anything “God-like”) exists.
-So she can’t be said to have failed at something she didn’t even try to do.
+So she can’t be said to have failed at something she didn’t even pretend to do.

 Still, I agree that one ought to have shareable reasons (evidence) for any assertion.
 Suchocki’s assumption is that process thought in general, and process theism in particular, are both true to experience.
 And my friend was right to ask how somebody might go about showing that.
 So I tried to respond to his demands by taking each of the assertions he considered unsupported and showing how they might be supported by a process thinker.